ninglab/CTKG/Schema.md

 1. **name**

-   Definition: the normalized or standard drug name
+   Definition: the normalized or standard drug name.

    Example: "Bicalutamide"